-BE A FAITHFUL WITNESS TO THE TRUTH, NOT JUST A FAITHFUL PRESENCE FOR THE TRUTH.
+BE A FAITHFUL WITNESS TO THE TRUTH, Not just a faithful presence for the truth.

-"Faithful presence" alone misunderstands the assault of sin and decay on what truth is.
-In a fallen world, we have to actively contend for the truth.
+"Faithful presence" alone misunderstands It's Christ or chaos-always.
+Those are the the assault of sin and decay on what truth two options before us.
+One is a vision of the is.
+In a fallen world, we have to actively world imbued with divine order, purpose, and contend for the truth.